Vladimir Putin: Domestic policies

-The period after 2012 saw mass protests against the falsification of elections, censorship and toughening of free assembly laws.
+The period after 2012 saw mass protests against the falsification of elections, censorship, and the toughening of free assembly laws.
 In July 2000, according to a law proposed by Putin and approved by the Federal Assembly of Russia, Putin gained the right to dismiss the heads of the 89 federal subjects.
 In 2004, the direct election of those heads (usually called "governors") by popular vote was replaced with a system whereby they would be nominated by the president and approved or disapproved by regional legislatures.

-This was seen by Putin as a necessary move to stop separatist tendencies and get rid of those governors who were connected with organised crime.
+This was seen by Putin as a necessary move to stop separatist tendencies and get rid of those governors who were connected with organized crime.
 This and other government actions effected under Putin's presidency have been criticized by many independent Russian media outlets and Western commentators as anti-democratic.
-In 2012, as proposed by Putin's successor, Dmitry Medvedev, the direct election of governors was re-introduced.

 During his first term in office, Putin opposed some of the Yeltsin-era business oligarchs, as well as his political opponents, resulting in the exile or imprisonment of such people as Boris Berezovsky, Vladimir Gusinsky, and Mikhail Khodorkovsky; other oligarchs such as Roman Abramovich and Arkady Rotenberg are friends and allies with Putin.
-Putin succeeded in codifying land law and tax law and promulgated new codes on labor, administrative, criminal, commercial and civil procedural law.
+Putin succeeded in codifying land law and tax law and promulgated new codes on labour, administrative, criminal, commercial, and civil procedural law.
 Under Medvedev's presidency, Putin's government implemented some key reforms in the area of state security, the Russian police reform and the Russian military reform.

+In 1999, Putin described communism as "a blind alley, far away from the mainstream of civilization".
+By 1999, Zyuganov was the evident frontrunner for the first round of the pending 2000 presidential election.
+However, by the autumn of 1999, Vladimir Putin had overtaken Zyuganov as leading candidate in the polls.
+During Putin's rule, the Communist Party of the Russian Federation has changed from radical, civil war-threatening to a component of the “systemic opposition” with criticism rarely more than rhetorical.